open-telemetry/opentelemetry.io/content/en/docs/collector/architecture.md

    incorrect credentials or monitored resources), and users may be reluctant to “pollute” their code with OpenTelemetry.

-To resolve the issues above, you can run OpenTelemetry Collector as an Agent.
+To resolve the issues above, you can run OpenTelemetry Collector as an agent.
-The Agent runs as a daemon in the VM/container and can be deployed independent of Library.
-Once Agent is deployed and running, it should be able to retrieve traces, metrics, and logs from Library, and export them to other backends.
-We may also give Agent the ability to push configurations (such as sampling probability) to Library.
-For those languages that cannot do stats aggregation in process, they can send raw measurements and have Agent do the aggregation.
+The agent runs as a daemon in the VM/container and can be deployed independent of the library.
+Once the agent is deployed and running, it should be able to retrieve traces, metrics, and logs from the library, and export them to other backends.
+We may also give the agent the ability to push configurations (such as sampling probability) to the library.
+For those languages that cannot do stats aggregation in process, they can send raw measurements and have the agent do the aggregation.

 <!--TODO: Add Agent image via Mermaid.-->

 > For developers and maintainers of other libraries: By adding specific
-> receivers, you can configure Agent to accept traces, metrics, and logs from
+> receivers, you can configure an agent to accept traces, metrics, and logs from
 > other tracing/monitoring libraries, such as Zipkin, Prometheus, etc. See
 > [Receivers](#receivers) for details.

-## <a name="opentelemetry-collector"></a>Running as a Gateway
+## <a name="opentelemetry-collector"></a>Running as a gateway

-The OpenTelemetry Collector can run as a Gateway instance and receive spans and metrics exported by one or more Agents or Libraries or by tasks/agents that emit in one of the supported protocols.
+The OpenTelemetry Collector can run as a gateway instance and receive spans and metrics exported by one or more agents or libraries or by tasks/agents that emit in one of the supported protocols.
 The Collector is configured to send data to the configured exporter(s).
 The following figure summarizes the deployment
 architecture:

 <!--TODO: Add Service image via Mermaid.-->